elementary/docs/writing-apps/our-first-app/README.md

 {% hint style="info" %}
 Remember that AppCenter is a pay-what-you-want store.
 A suggested price is not a price floor.
 Users will still be able to choose any price they like, including 0.
 {% endhint %}

+The `x-appcenter-stripe` key is used to monetize your app.
+You can see the value when you trying to submit your app in [AppCenter Dashboard](https://developer.elementary.io/).

 ## Legal Stuff